MEET THE FRIARS

 972-438-1626, ex.
 209

-Jude Siciliano, OP is prior of St. Albert’s Priory.
+Jude Siciliano, OP, is the subprior of St. Albert the Great Priory.
 He has been a preacher since his ordination in 1969.
 For fourteen years he taught Homiletics at the Graduate Theological Union in Berkeley, CA and is past president of the Catholic Association of Teachers of Homiletics.
 He was a volunteer chaplain at San Quentin Prison and was actively involved with "People of Faith Against the Death Penalty," in North Carolina.
 He preaches parish retreats and also travels throughout the country giving preaching workshops.

 Check out the link to his reflections here: preacherexchange.com